Oceanside DUI Defense Attorneys

 In Oceanside, a DUI charge can have serious ramifications on your livelihood and personal life.
 You may have your license suspended, have to serve jail time, and attend DUI school for months, all based on a traffic stop.
 However, with the right attorney, your charges may be reduced or dropped completely.

-If you have been arrested on a DUI charge in Oceanside, then you should not hesitate to contact jD LAW.
+If you have been arrested on a DUI charge in Oceanside, then you should not hesitate to contact jD Law Criminal Defense Attorneys.
 Our Oceanside DUI defense lawyer has been defending clients for over 30 years and specializes in handling DUI cases.
 To learn how we can defend your rights, call us at (760) 630-2000 to discuss your case.

-No one knows how to handle a DUI case quite like jD LAW, and our firm is well-known for representing a wide variety of DUI cases to achieve positive results for our clients.
+No one knows how to handle a DUI case quite like jD Law Criminal Defense Attorneys, and our firm is well-known for representing a wide variety of DUI cases to achieve positive results for our clients.
 Whether this is your first offense, your child was arrested, or you are a member of the military, we can provide thorough legal advice about how to proceed with your case and build the strongest defense available.

 Cases that we can represent you in include, but are not limited to: